M-o-a-T/moat-kv/docs/source/tutorial.rst

         auth: "_test name=joe"
         host: 127.0.0.1

-``distkv`` auto-reads the configuration from a few paths, or you can use the ``-c test.cfg`` flag.
+``moat.kv`` auto-reads the configuration from a few paths, or you can use the ``-c test.cfg`` flag.

 Access restrictions
 ===================

-A user can be restricted from accessing or modifying DistKV data.
+A user can be restricted from accessing or modifying MoaT-KV data.

 Let's say that we'd like to create a "write-only" data storage::

-   $ distkv client -a "_test name=root" acl set writeonly -a xc 'wom.#'
+   $ moat.kv client -a "_test name=root" acl set writeonly -a xc 'wom.#'
-   $ distkv client -a "_test name=root" auth user set param joe acl writeonly
+   $ moat.kv client -a "_test name=root" auth user set param joe acl writeonly
    $ dkv data wom.foo.bar set -e : 42
    $ dkv data wom.foo.bar set -e : 43
    ServerError: (<AclEntry:[None, 'acl', 'writeonly', 'wom', '#']@<NodeEvent:<Node: test1 @10> @4 1> ='cx'>, 'w')